davidhammaker/Storc/README.md

 Requires that the following environment variables be set appropriately:
 * "STORC_DB" (Should be a database URI.
 See [here](http://flask-sqlalchemy.pocoo.org/2.3/quickstart/).)
 * "STORC_SECRET" (Should be a random hash or complex string.)
-* "BTN_KEY" (Optional.
-See below.)
+* "STORC_EMAIL_USER"\* (The email address from which the application sends emails.)
+* "STORC_EMAIL_PASS"\* (The password for the email address.)
+* "BTN_KEY"\*\* (The API key for Behind the Name)

+\* Depending on the domain of the email address you use, you may be prevented from allowing the application to log in.
+This is the case with Gmail, for example, which prevents "less secure applications" from gaining access to its accounts by default.
+If the email provider you use is blocking "less secure applications", you will have to go into account settings to grant access.
-Character names are fetched from the [Behind the Name](https://www.behindthename.com/) API.
-For development purposes, the lines of code that fetch a name from Behind the Name are commented out.

-If you would like to use the Behind the Name API for character name creation, you must first set the environment variable "BTN_KEY" to your Behind the Name API key.
+\*\* Character names are fetched from the [Behind the Name](https://www.behindthename.com/) API.
+To use this API, you must first set the environment variable "BTN_KEY" to your Behind the Name API key.
 To obtain an API key, follow the instructions found on the Behind the Name website, [here](https://www.behindthename.com/api/).
 Once you have set "BTN_KEY", open `app.py`, un-comment the lines of code beneath the comment, `# The following lines have been commented out for development:`, and remove or comment out `name = 'John Doe'`.

 ## Usage